dividuum/html-vault/README.md

 the HTML source code prior to entering the password.
 The generated HTML is reasonably small to make this easy.

+* It does not authenticate the decrypted content.
+This would be rather useless anyway as that implies that someone was able to modify the HTML file in which case you might have bigger problems.

 * There have been no reviews yet, but the source code should be (and stay!) easy to understand.

+# Status

+Unreviewed - use with caution.
 Feedback is welcome.

 # Requirements